Ee-Cs/RecruitmentTaskS2/docs/README.md

 Replace in-memory store with appropriate database. \
 Refactor application logging. \
 Add authorization and authentication. \
+Add event auditing and error monitoring to maintain high-quality service. \
 Add a business process model and a decision model for missions and rockets workflow. \
 Add a blockchain for missions and rockets management. \
 Switch to nanoservices on cloud platform.